medical-software-quality/project-quality-plan/quality_plan.md

 * A test is relevant when:
     * it tests a requirement described in the function specification
     * it mitigates a risk described in the risk assessemnt
-    * a developer deems it necessary based on the software development SOP[^3].
+    * a developer deems it necessary based on the software development SOP[^develop].

 * Tests are specified, identified, traced and stored in the verification plan.

 * The verification plan
-  is specified and stored according to the DaC specification[^1].
+  is specified and stored according to the DaC specification[^dac].

 * The verification plan
-  has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].
+  has the same lifecycle as the application and it is versioned and released according to the release SOP[^release].

 * The verification plan
-  is written, reviewed and approved through the software development SOP[^3].
+  is written, reviewed and approved through the software development SOP[^develop].

-* Every release requires the verification plan to be executed according to the release SOP[^2].
+* Every release requires the verification plan to be executed according to the release SOP[^release].

 ## Release management

 * Releases are executed by the CI/CD (software).

 * The CI/CD
-  is specified in the release SOP[^2].
+  is specified in the release SOP[^release].

 * The CI/CD
   is stored in the same git repository as the application.

 * The CI/CD
-  has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].
+  has the same lifecycle as the application and it is versioned and released according to the release SOP[^release].

 * The CI/CD
-  is developed, reviewed and approved through the software development SOP[^3].
+  is developed, reviewed and approved through the software development SOP[^develop].

 * The set of merged PRs in the git repository is the set of all releases and constitutes the change log of the application.